PierroD/PLogger/README.md

 ## PLogger
 This project is similar to Log Frameworks as like as (Nlog or Log4Net).
 My goal is to build my own Log system.
-I made eveything during my free time.
+I made everything during my free time.

 ## Setup
 To run this project, download ...

 ## Log Level

-* Trace, Debug, Infos, Warns, Error, Fatal : you can use those in your own application
+* Trace, Debug, Infos, Warns, Error, Fatal : you can use those in your application
 * Internal Error : this one is used by PLogger if you do a mistake with the app.config file or database

 ## Commun usage